‘Hawaii Five-0’ fan favorite and UFC fighter Taylor Wily dies at 56

 Earlier than he began performing, Wily was a sumo wrestler and UFC 1 fighter.
 He was the primary knockout sufferer in UFC historical past in 1993 when a kick from opponent Gerard Gordeau knocked a tooth out of Wily’s mouth, ending the battle after simply 26 seconds.

-Copyright 2024 Hawaii Information Now by way of Grey Media Group, Inc. All rights reserved.
+Copyright 2024 Hawaii Information Now through Grey Media Group, Inc. All rights reserved.